memophor/scedge-core/README.md

 # ⚡ Scedge Core — Smart Cache on the Edge
-> *Open-source edge-layer cache for AI memory and knowledge delivery.*
+> *Edge-layer cache for AI memory and knowledge delivery.*

 ---